Dopamine Addiction What Is It And How To Overcome It

 Dopamine does help us feel good.
 It does this by giving us the feeling of reward for behaviors we do.
 Those rewards give us the motivation to do that behavior more.
 They also prompt us to meet our survival needs like eating.

-Unless we're suffering from an addiction such as drug addiction, this reward/motivation system is a very positive thing.
-We're more likely to go after what we want and feel rewarded when we achieve it.
+Unless we're suffering from something like a drug addiction, this reward/motivation system is a very positive thing.
+We are more likely to go after what we want and feel rewarded when we achieve it.

 Dopamine is released in anticipation of the desired reward.
 When we receive the reward, the feeling of the reward goes away soon after.
 We want to get that feeling again.
 Does that mean it's the dopamine we want?
 In a way, it is, but more scientifically, what we seek is substances or behaviors that give it to us.
 It's these substances and behaviors we're addicted to, not the dopamine itself.